Want to hear some laughs from your ESL students?

 After watching the episode, you can hold your own debate about censorship and the types of art that can and can’t be censored.
 You can also discuss whether or not TV violence influences children.

 More specifically, watch the last part of the annual Halloween episode, which means it’s short enough to be a fun part of a single class.
 This ridiculous piece of Halloween fun can introduce students to American democracy and national elections.
-It’s an appropriate choice for the run up to the 2016 elections.
 However, because this episode dates back to the 1996 presidential election, you will have to provide some background, particularly to prepare students for Ross Perot’s brief appearance.

 In this portion of the Halloween episode, Homer discovers aliens, Kang and Kodos, have kidnapped Bill Clinton and Bob Dole and are now imitating the presidential candidates in an effort to conquer Earth.
 Homer’s attempts to thwart the aliens’ plan fail even after exposing them as “alien replicons from beyond the moon” because “It’s a two-party system; you have to vote for one of us.”
 When someone in the audience mentions voting for a third party, the alien responds, “Go ahead, throw your vote away.”

 To add to the disillusionment of voters, when asked why people should vote for him, Kang disguised as Bob Dole responds, “It makes no difference which one of us you vote for.
 Either way your planet is doomed!
 DOOMED!”
 And at the end when humanity is enslaved, Homer’s comment on the situation is “Don’t blame me, I voted for Kodos.”